binchenX/understand_container/docs/ch6.md

  4026531837  user  297 0,1,7,101,102,106,107,109,111,113,116,121,125,126,127,1000,65534  /sbin/init
 ```

-We can see we have a new user namespace (4026532450) and our new container process (sh) is running inside of it.
+We can see that we have a new user namespace (4026532450) and our new container process (sh) is running within it.

-Inside of the container, it is running as uid/guid 0, and is considered to be root.
+Inside the container, it is running as UID/GID 0, which is considered to be root.

 ```
 / # id